Eureka Public Hall, NSW, Arakwal Country

-We are looking forward to welcoming The Festival of Small Halls and those who venture into our community to enjoy the sound of good music, great food and an air of celebration.
+Eureka is looking forward to welcoming the Festival Of Small Halls and those who venture into our community to enjoy the sound of good music, great food and an air of celebration.

-Festival of Small Halls returns to Eureka on Sunday, 6 March 2022 with Karen Lee Andrews and Juzzie Smith.
+Festival of Small Halls returns to Eureka on Wednesday, 25 May 2022 with Ash Bell and Sara Tindley and Melanie Horsnell.

 Tickets are priced at: